lingliw/panTool/padocTool/input/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 <properties
-	pageTitle="Node.js web app using the Azure Table Service" description="A tutorial that teaches you how to use the Azure Table service to store data from a Node.js application hosted in Azure Websites." tags="azure-portal"
+	pageTitle="Node.js web app using the Azure Table Service" description="This tutorial teaches you how to use the Azure Table service to store data from a Node.js application which is hosted in Azure App Service Web Apps." tags="azure-portal"
 	services="app-service\web, storage"
 	documentationCenter="nodejs"
-	authors="MikeWasson"
+	authors="rmcmurray"
 	manager="wpickett"
 	editor=""/>

 <tags
 	ms.service="storage"
-	ms.date="09/01/2015"
-	wacn.date=""/>
+	ms.workload="storage"
+	ms.tgt_pltfrm="na"
+	ms.devlang="nodejs"
+	ms.topic="article"
+	ms.date="08/11/2016"
+	wacn.date=""
+	ms.author="robmcm"/>

 # Node.js web app using the Azure Table Service

 ## Overview

-This tutorial shows you how to use Table service provided by Azure Data Management to store and access data from a [node] application hosted in [Azure Websites](/documentation/services/web-sites/) Web Apps.
+This tutorial shows you how to use Table service provided by Azure Data Management to store and access data from a [node] application hosted in [Azure App Service](/documentation/articles/app-service-changes-existing-services/) Web Apps.
 This tutorial assumes that you have some prior experience using node and [Git].

 You will learn: